 Imagine raising fresh, organic fish and produce in just a fraction of the space and with only 5 percent of the water required in traditional farming.
 Imagine being able to grow any crops year-round, anywhere.

 That’s what aquaponics is all about.
-Be The Change International and FreshMinistries are establishing programs to build agribusiness incubators where education, hands-on training and production will take place using these revolutionary methods.
-We are creating an organic greenhouse and aquaponics agro-business incubator complex in Jacksonville to generate revenue through the sale of fresh organic produce and fish.
+FreshMinistries is establishing programs to build agribusiness incubators where education, hands-on training and production will take place using these revolutionary methods.
+We have just built an organic greenhouse and aquaponics complex in Jacksonville and will be harvesting produce by summer of 2017!

 We seek to help churches and non-profits throughout the world to build highly productive farms and training centers as social enterprises and sources of fresh fish and produce.
 In October 2015, Freshministries received a $1.98 million federal grant to create an aquaponics training center in the U.S. Virgin Islands.